Krzysztof Buczkowski

 Krzysztof Buczkowski (born 30 April 1986 in Grudziądz, Poland) is a motorcycle speedway rider from Poland.
 He earned one international cap for the Poland speedway team.

 Career

 Buczkowski has ridden for the Polish national junior team.

-He started speedway in 2002 with GKM Grudziądz and rode for them until the end of 2004.
+Buczkowski started speedway in 2002 with GKM Grudziądz and rode for them until the end of 2004.
 In 2005, he joined Polonia Bydgoszcz until the end of 2009, when he returned to Grudziądz.
 After a third stint with the club from 2013 to 2020, he joined KM Cross Lublin and then Falubaz Zielona Góra.

-He rode for Reading Racers, Peterborough Panthers, Leicester Lions and Poole Pirates in the British speedway leagues.
+Buczkowski rode for Reading Racers, Peterborough Panthers, Leicester Lions and Poole Pirates in the British speedway leagues.

-In 2025 he re-joined Polonia Bydgoszcz who he had ridden for from 2005 to 2009 and secured a shock silver medal on his home track at the Criterium of Aces.
+In 2025, Buczkowski re-joined Polonia Bydgoszcz who he had ridden for from 2005 to 2009 and secured a shock silver medal on his home track at the Criterium of Aces.